Lyn Breuer: Early life and Family

 Breuer was born Lynette Ruth Raymond on 28 March 1951 in Whyalla, in South Australia's mid-north.
 Her father, Keith Raymond and mother, Ruth Stephens, were originally from Kadina, but following their marriage on 24 April 1943 at the Victoria Square Methodist Church, they moved to Whyalla.
 She has one younger brother, Gary.

-Her parent's families were of Cornish mining heritage.
+Her parents' families were of Cornish mining heritage.
 Breuer recalls, as a child, sitting at the family dining room table listening to her father, his brothers, Ken and Douglas, and her Grandfather, Ray, regularly talking about politics, particularly Labor Party politics.
 Bruer credits her father for shaping her political ideology and instilling in her a "great sense of social justice" from a very early age.

 In 1971, she married James Breuer; however, the marriage did not last.
 They had two children, Timothy and Kate.
 Her son, Tim, is also a former Whyalla City Councillor (2018-2018).